INTERACTIVE DEMOS

 await testManager.run();

-Exported: test (with test.each), describe, beforeEach, expect, fn, testManager.
+Exported: test (with test.each, test.only, test.skip, test.todo, test.only.each, test.skip.each), describe (with describe.only, describe.skip), beforeEach, expect, fn, testManager.

 Not exported: module mocking (mock, unmock, isMocked, clearAllMocks, mockStore) and the CLI runner (run) — these are Node-only and intentionally left out.